 Using your credit card to access funds is essentially borrowing money from your credit card company, and they charge your account.

-This is not the only form of cash advance for credit card users sometimes, the credit card company mail checks to customers who link the emails to their accounts, this is called convenience checks; if you deposit this convenience checks it is also considered a form of a cash advance you will be charged a percentage rate for the transaction
+This is not the only form of cash advance for credit card users sometimes, the credit card company mail checks to customers who link the emails to their accounts, this is called convenience checks; if you deposit these convenience checks it is also considered a form of a cash advance you will be charged a percentage rate for the transaction

 You may also like: How to get a credit card